RickyCUHK/cs5610_backend/README.md

 ## About

-It is designed to replicate a real-world back-end service for a social network similar to Reddit.
-This API provides full CRUD (Create, Read, Update, Delete) operations on articles, comments, users, and topics.
-It supports core features expected in a real-world, RESTful platform, such as parametric endpoints and query parameters.
+This API is built to emulate a real-world backend service for a social network, similar to Reddit.
+It offers full CRUD (Create, Read, Update, Delete) functionality for articles, comments, users, and topics, while supporting essential features of a RESTful platform, including parametric endpoints and query parameters.
 ## Minimum Versions

 To ensure proper functionality of the API, please verify that you have the following minimum versions installed: